redkubes/workshops/06-secrets/README.md

 - Fill in `hello-svc` as the name of the service

-- Select `Excisting Kubernetes service`
+- Select `Existing Kubernetes service`

 - Under `Exposure` select `Public`